 No refunds will be issued after the fourth week of classes.
 The registration fee is nonrefundable except when the university cancels a course.
-These refund figures assume charges have been paid in full; if not, students who withdraw may actually owe a balance to WCSU.
+These refund figures assume

 Refund Policy for Courses Three to Seven Weeks in Length (applies to fall and spring semesters, also winter and summer session courses)